This post may contain affiliate links. Please read my affiliate policy for more information.

 “You’re the average of the five people you spend the most time with”

 If you have family members who are more destructive than supportive, remove them from your inner circle.
 You don’t have to disown anyone, but you don’t have to invite more drama into your life, either.
 The same goes for friends.
-Not everyone is able to mentally or emotionally support grievers, so it’s OK to let them off the hook.
+Not everyone can mentally or emotionally support grievers, so it’s OK to let them off the hook.
 They don’t belong in your inner circle affecting your limited energy, either.